New Hope Valley Railway: Excursion trains

 The railroad operates passenger excursion trains each month from April to December.
 Special trains are operated for Halloween on the evening of the last three Saturdays in October.
 They have many other themed train excursions throughout the year.

 Operate-a-Loco

-The New Hope Valley Railway has many different special activities that people can participate in.
+The New Hope Valley Railway offers various activities for the public.
 One of them is their Operate-a-Loco program.
 On select Saturdays and Sundays, anybody who wishes to (must be over age 18 and have a valid drivers license) may come and drive one of their diesel locomotives.
 You are guided along their 4 miles of track (8 mile round trip) under the supervision of one of their trained engineers.
 All equipment and other items are provided by the railway.